 Polk County COVID-19 vaccine tracker: 53% of people fully vaccinated

 Some 53% of people living in Polk County are fully vaccinated as of Nov.
-23, according to data from the Minnesota Department of Health.
+30, according to data from Minnesota Department of Health.

 The Centers for Disease Control and Prevention considers someone fully vaccinated two weeks after they've been given a single-dose shot (Johnson & Johnson) or a second shot (either Pfizer or Moderna).

 The five counties with the highest percentage of their population fully vaccinated in Minnesota as of Nov.
-23 are Cook County (77%), Olmsted County (71%), Hennepin County (68%), Wabasha County (68%) and Scott County (65%).
+30 are Cook County (77%), Olmsted County (71%), Hennepin County (69%), Wabasha County (68%) and Ramsey County (65%).

 How many people in Polk County have received a COVID-19 vaccine?